 If you’re nodding along to four or more of those, you are exactly who this series is for.

-Step 1 doesn’t ask you to know which Algarve town you’ll live in, or exactly what your budget will be.
+Step 1 doesn’t ask you to know which area or town you’ll live in, or exactly what your budget will be.
 It asks something simpler but deeper:

-If the answer is yes—or even “yes, with butterflies”—you’ve done the hardest emotional part.
-You’ve moved from a vague fantasy to a decision to explore.
+If the answer is yes (or even “yes, with butterflies”) you have done the hardest emotional part.
+You’ve moved from a vague maybe to a decision to explore.

 Start a Portugal notebook or digital doc.